spacedecentral/comms/meetups/MEETUP-GUIDE.md

 **Step 4 - Inform the Community about your new Meetup**

-- Post on the Forum the creation of the Meetup group, like this: "Paris Meetup"
+- Post on the [Forum](https://spacedecentral.net/forum] the creation of the Meetup group, like this: "Paris Meetup"
-- On the Forum, use the "Meetup" tag, and provide the link of the Meetup page.
+- On the [Forum](https://spacedecentral.net/forum], use the "Meetup" tag, and provide the link of the Meetup page.

 **Step 5 - Join #SD-General on Riot, and ask for an invitation to #SD-Meetups**
 - A special room is dedicated for Meetup organizers.
 Ask one of the Administrators to join the Room.
-You must have created a Meetup page for your page and clearly be identifiable.
+You must have created a Meetup page for Space Decentral and be clearly be identifiable.
 - Special Meetings are held for Meetup organizers.

 **Step 6 - Keep your community active**